pvanallen/delft-ai-toolkit/README.md

 ## System Components
 * Authoring & Control System running on a computer
   * Visual Authoring with nodes in the Unity3D authoring environment
-* Robot/Device - functional Hardware
+* Robot/Device
-  * Raspberry Pi + Adafruit Crikit Hat
+  * Raspberry Pi + Adafruit Crikit Hat for RPi
   * Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.

 Each of these has a codebase here, and include a range of open source libraries.

-This system also uses [xNode](https://github.com/Siccity/xNode), which is being enhanced by the xNode author Siccity as part of this project.
+This system also uses [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.

 ## Current Features
-* **Action Types** - text2speech, speech2text, camera based object recognition, set two servo positions, move wheels, set leds on-off-color
+* **Action Types** - text2speech, speech2text, camera based object recognition, position servos, move wheels, leds
 * **Action Options** - repeat, random
 * **Machine Learning** - performs object recognition (machine vision) onboard the RPi, and allows model selection (Squeezenet, Alexnet, Googlenet, Inception, Rcnn).
 Recognition speeds range from 0.6secs to 2.0secs.
 * **Cognitive Services** - Supports IBM Watson Text to Speech and Speech to Text in the Unity simulation, and on the robot.
 Other Watson services planned.